 Oregon Opportunity Grant Students who are residents of Oregon may be eligible to receive assistance funded by the state.
 Eligibility is determined by the Oregon Student Assistance Commission using financial information provided on the FAFSA.
-The amount of Opportunity Grants for 2006-07 was \$4,148.

 External Scholarships Students are encouraged to seek assistance through external sources.
 Students should investigate the possibility of scholarships through their parents' employers, professional associations, community organizations, fraternal groups, churches, local businesses, PTAs, veterans posts, and similar groups.
-Many high school counseling centers maintain free reference information on scholarship opportunities, and the World Wide Web is a good resource for information leading to these funding sources.
+Many high school counseling centers maintain free reference information on scholarship opportunities, and the Internet is a good resource for information leading to these funding sources.
 External resources must be considered when determining a student's eligibility for assistance and are treated as a resource in addition to the expected family contribution.
 Students are responsible for notifying the Office of Student Financial Services of funding they are awarded from any external sources.
-If a student's financial aid award must be revised because of external scholarships, the College normally looks first at the loan and employment portion of the package in considering where to make a reduction.
+If a student's financial aid award must be revised because of external scholarships, Lewis & Clark normally looks first at the loan and employment portion of the package in considering where to make a reduction.

 Federal Stafford Loan (Subsidized and Unsubsidized) Undergraduate students may be certified by the Office of Student Financial Services to obtain a loan through a private lending institution.
 First-year students may borrow a maximum of \$3,500; sophomores may borrow up to \$4,500; juniors and seniors may borrow up to \$5,500 per year (up to an aggregate undergraduate total of \$23,000).
-Effective July 1, 2006, the interest rate for new borrowers is fixed at 6.8 percent.
 Principal and interest payments are deferred for six months after the borrower ceases to be enrolled at least half time.
 The federal government also requires the lender to deduct an origination fee of approximately 3 percent of the principal and the guarantor to deduct a default management fee of up to 1 percent of the principal from each disbursement of the loan.
 Eligibility for Stafford loans is determined through the filing of the FAFSA.
 Students who do not qualify for a subsidized Stafford Loan may apply for an unsubsidized loan.
 Unsubsidized loan borrowers are responsible for the interest that accrues during in-school and grace periods, though payments may be deferred.

 Federal Work-Study This federally funded program provides the opportunity for students to work part-time during the academic year.
-Work-study positions are typically on campus and wage rates range from \$7.80 to \$8.80 an hour.
+Work-study positions are typically on campus and wage rates range from \$7.95 to \$8.95 an hour.
 Paychecks are issued once a month.
 Eligibility for this program is based on financial need as determined by analysis of the information provided on the FAFSA.